This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I was impressed.

-There is also an indoor pool which the girls enjoyed, an onsite restaurant, and of course, the divine Soul Spa.
+There is also an indoor pool that the girls enjoyed, an onsite restaurant, and of course, the divine Soul Spa.

 We’d stayed at several hotels before The Westin in Jackson on our Deep South road trip, and the fitness centers were small and lacking in some of the equipment I wanted.